How To Buy the Right HelmetCompare Motorcycle Insurance Rates in 3 Steps

 To make sure your helmet does what you need it to, the U.S. Department of Transportation (DOT) has issued a standard that certifies helmet models that pass rigorous laboratory testing.

-When you shop for a helmet, the first thing you'll want to see is the DOT sticker proving the helmet design meets the DOT safety standards and provides these three primary functions:
+When you shop for a helmet, the first thing you'll want to see is the DOT sticker proving the helmet design meets the DOT safety standards and provides these primary functions:

 - Impact protection

 - Penetration protection